 These issues can be complex.
 They involve facing and coming to terms with injustices and hardships in people’s lives.
 They also involve conversations across difference.
 This can sometimes be difficult and even painful.
 On the other hand, joining with others and making a contribution to addressing these issues is one of the most rewarding and meaningful aspects of our lives.
 The following exercise seeks to open space to consider what sustains us in looking at these issues.
 If possible, we suggest you find someone whom you trust and use these questions as a guide to interview each other:

 It can sometimes be difficult to begin to identify how our lives are shaped by privilege: especially when we may be struggling with various hardships of our own.
 It can also be confronting to come to terms with how differently we experience life from one another.
-Our experiences of school, family, work, play, loss, and life are so powerfully influenced by race, culture, gender, sexual identity, and material privilege (and other relations of power).
+Our experiences of school, family, work, play, loss, and life are so powerfully influenced by race, culture, gender, religion, sexual identity, and material privilege (and other relations of power).

 The following exercise invites us to try to speculate as to how our lives are different from the lives of others due to the privilege with which we live.
 Of course, we cannot really know about the experiences of other people unless we hear from them directly.
 As you try to respond to the questions below, if you get stuck and cannot think of how your life experience may differ from the lives of others, then perhaps there are some further steps that can be taken.
 On whichever question you get stuck, perhaps it may be possible to consult with an appropriate person so that you can come to learn more about the operations of that particular form of privilege.
 This exercise can be done in small groups.
 Whether each of these questions are relevant to you will depend upon your gender, race, sexual identity, ability, etc.